The Pseudo-Science Of Chris H. Bidmead

-Bidmead recalled later, in a 1988 review; “Robert Banks Stewart was talking to John Nathan-Turner, who was looking for a script editor.
-Bob [Banks Stewart] mentioned my name as a writer he’d enjoyed working with, but what he didn’t know was that in the interim I’d been writing a lot of scientific and technical stuff, dealing with computers and gadgetry, which I thought equipped me very well for ‘Doctor Who’ “.
+Bidmead later recalled, in a 1988 review; “Robert (Bob) Banks Stewart was talking to John Nathan-Turner, who was looking for a script editor.
+Bob mentioned my name as a writer he’d enjoyed working with, but what he didn’t know was that in the interim I’d been writing a lot of scientific and technical stuff, dealing with computers and gadgetry, which I thought equipped me very well for ‘Doctor Who'”.

-Bidmead’s contribution, was to take Who away from the all out science-fantasy of the Douglas Adams/Graham Williams era years and ground it as a more realistic and serious toned pseudo-science based proposition.
+Bidmead’s contribution, was to take Doctor Who away from science-fantasy and try and legitimise it – as a more realistic and serious toned, pseudo-science based proposition.

 Tardis-wiki lists the phenomena as, “A Charged Vacuum Emboitment or CVE was a violent pathway between universes.
 CVEs provided a transit point between N-Space and E-Space.”

-In Meglos, the Tardis gets trapped in a “Chronic Hysteresis Loop”, or “timeloop” as the rest of us would call it.
-In Logopolis, the Doctor puts his Tardis into a “recursive loop”, when the Master materialises his Tardis around it.
+In Meglos, the Tardis gets trapped – in a “Chronic Hysteresis Loop”, or “timeloop” as the rest of us would call it.
+In Logopolis, the Doctor puts his Tardis into a “recursive loop”, when the Master successfully materialises his Tardis around the Doctor’s Tardis.

-Bidmead’s final contribution to Who was Frontios – 1984, a much more straight-forward Peter Davison creature feature episode.
-After Bidmead’s departure from the series in 1981 – following a dispute over pay, the psuedo-science motif was pretty much abandoned.
+Bidmead’s final contribution to Doctor Who, was Frontios – 1984, a much more straight-forward Peter Davison creature-feature episode.
+After Bidmead’s departure from the series in 1981 – following a dispute over pay, the psuedo-science-motif, was pretty much abandoned.

-Bidmead’s tenure can easily be singled out, as the era of a more serious take on the Doctor and the inclusion of the techno-waffle to underpin this new feel.
-It was a far cry from the “reversed the polarity of the neutron flow” explanation, that Pertwee’s Doctor used to trot out all of the time.
+Bidmead’s tenure can easily be singled out, as the era of a more serious take on the Doctor – and the inclusion of the techno-waffle to underpin this, new feel.
+It was a far cry from the “reverse the polarity of the neutron flow” explanation, that Pertwee’s Doctor used to trot out (as an in-joke), all of the time.
 Simply because he liked the sound of it.

 Featured Episodes :